-- Is family-owned or -controlled business bad?

-- More than 50% of GDP in U.S.A.

-- More than 80% in Europe
+- Is family-owned or -controlled business bad? - More than 50% of GDP in U.S.A. - More than 80% in Europe - Better Performance: Revenue, Profit, Earning Ratio of S&P 500

-- Ford
+Ford

-- Ford Family control the Ford Company with 1% of share but more than 40% (discriminated) voting rights
+Ford Family control the Ford Company with 1% of share but more than 40% (discriminated) voting rights

-- Toyota
+Toyota

-- The biggest family(-controlled) business in Japan

-- Similar governance structure with Samsung

-- Toyota Akio (3rd Generation) is expected to succeed

-- No Public Resistance: Why?

-- Capability Proof Process, Pro-Corporation Sentiment (親企業情緒)
+- The biggest family(-controlled) business in Japan - Similar governance structure with Samsung - Toyota Akio (3rd Generation) is expected to succeed - No Public Resistance: Why? - Capability Proof Process, Pro-Corporation Sentiment (親企業情緒)